What are the physical characteristics of cold environments?

 Vegetation – Few plants can survive the harsh polar climate except hundreds of varieties of lichen, moss and algae.

 Animals – Penguins live in the Antarctic, and polar bears live in the Arctic.
 Whales, snowy owls and seals are found in polar regions.

 People – There are no permanent settlements in the polar environments, apart from small groups of research scientists in Antarctica.

 What are the physical characteristics of tundra environments?

-Climate – Tundra environments are cold, windy and have little precipitation.
+Climate – Tundra environments are cold, and windy and have little precipitation.
 Precipitation falls as snow in winter and as rain during the brief summer.
-Snow covers the ground for much of the years.
-Average temperatures are between -6°C and -12°C. During summer there is permanent sunlight and in winter, permanent darkness.
+Snow covers the ground for much of the year.
+Average temperatures are between -6°C and -12°C. During summer, there is permanent sunlight, and in winter, permanent darkness.

 Vegetation – There are no trees in tundra environments.
 Low-growing cushion plants are typically found in tundra environments.
 Mosses and lichen are also common in this environment.
 Flowering plants with rapid life cycles also exist in tundra environments.